 2.7 Serum biochemical indices

-Serum AST and ALT activities were assessed using reagent diagnostic kits that employ the colorimetric method, in described with the manufacturer's procedures (Aly et al., 2025).
+Serum AST and ALT activities were assessed using reagent diagnostic kits that employ the colorimetric method, as described with the manufacturer's procedures (Aly et al., 2025).
 In summary, serum samples were incubated with specific substrate solutions containing L-aspartate (for AST) or L-alanine (for ALT) along with α-ketoglutarate.
 The enzymatic reactions yield oxaloacetate or pyruvate, which subsequently react with 2,4-dinitrophenylhydrazine (DNPH) to generate a colored hydrazone complex.
 Following the addition of an alkaline solution, the absorbance was measured spectrophotometrically at a wavelength of 505 nm.
 All assays were conducted in triplicate to enhance accuracy.

 2.8 Immunological indices